kinvolk/demo/traffic-control-openshift/README.md

 ...
 ```

-The first line create a pod for our traffic control deamon with an integration for Weavescope.
+The first line creates a pod for our traffic control deamon with integration for Weavescope.
-Then you create multiple pods running a simple ping application, which download a small file from a server in a loop.
+Then you create multiple pods running a simple ping application, which downloads a small file from a server in a loop.
-The last command deploy a guestbook application with two different versions of the frontends and a one backend.
+The last command deploys a guestbook application with two different versions of the frontends and one backend.